Reading 6 rak’aat after Maghrib tonight?

 (Surah ad-Dukhaan:3-5)

-Could this ‘Blessed Night’ be the fifteenth of Sha’baan where “every matter of ordainments” is decreed?
+But this ‘Blessed Night’ is NOT the fifteenth of Sha’baan where “every matter of ordainments” is decreed.

 The Aayah before this one gives us the answer.